A novel statistical approach to analyze image classification: Classification via inverse mapping and image alignment

+Since the deformation model \eqref{eq.mod} is a specific case of the general model \eqref{eq.mod-general}, the lower bound derived in Theorem~\ref{thm27} also applies to the general deformation model \eqref{eq.mod-general}.
+This indicates that the rate $1/d$ is indeed necessary to distinguish between the two classes.

-In the presence of background noise, finding the rectangular support of the object is hard and a natural alternative would be to rely on level sets instead.
-For a function $g$, the $t$-level set is defined by $\{\bold{x}: g(\bold{x}) > t\}$.
-We then say that the rectangular $t$-level set is the smallest rectangular containing the $t$-level set.
-For non-negative $g$, the (rectangular) $0$-level set is the (rectangular) support.
-We can now follow a similar strategy by determining in a first step the $t$-rectangular support of all images in the dataset.
-Since for $t>0$ the outcomes will depend on the lightening/darkening parameter $\eta$ in model \eqref{eq.mod}, we first need to normalize the pixel values $\bold{\bar{X}}_i=(\bar{X}_{j, \ell}^{(i)})_{j, \ell =1, \dots, d}$ with $\bar{X}_{j, \ell}^{(i)}:=X_{j,\ell}^{(i)}/|\bold{\bar{X}}_i|_2$ and work with $\bold{\bar{X}}_i$ instead of $\bold{{X}}_i.$ The classifier is robust to the background noise, if $t$ exceeds the noise level.
-Picking a very large $t$ is, however, undesirable as it leads to a small rectangular $t$-level set causing larger constants in the separation condition between the two classes.
+In the presence of background noise, finding the rectangular support of the object is hard, as non-zero pixel values in the image may belong to the background.
+As an alternative one could instead rely on $t$-level sets $\{ \mathbf{x}: g( \mathbf{x}) > t\}$.
+Define the $t$-rectangular support as the smallest rectangular containing the $t$-level set.
+For non-negative $g$, the previously introduced rectangular support corresponds to $t=0.$ To construct a classifier, we can first normalize the pixel values to eliminate the brightness factor $\eta$, then follow a similar strategy as in the zero-background case by determining the $t$-rectangular support for each image in the dataset.
+While increasing $t$ enhances robustness to background noise, it also reduces the $t$-rectangular support and causes larger constants in the separation condition between the two classes.